informaticon/lib.cpp.base.pbni-framework/README.md

  - Inf::PBReal
  - Inf::PBDouble

 You can basically use these types directly.
-But if you perform a lot of operations, its better to copy them to a C++ datatype, because a Null checks happens everytime you do an Operation.
+But if you perform a lot of operations, its better to copy them to a C++ datatype, because a Null check happens everytime you do an Operation.

 ```cpp
 Inf::PBInt i(10);